Cherokee County DUI Lawyers

 How our skilled Cherokee DUI lawyers build a successful DUI defense:

+A common question for folks charged with a DUI is how can I fight a DUI charge in Cherokee County?
+The short answer is not to do it by yourself.
+You need a skilled DUI attorney in Cherokee County by your side.
 There is a saying that “a person who represents himself has a fool for a client.”
 DUI cases are among the most severe cases prosecuted in Cherokee County municipal courts or Cherokee County State Court.
-It is not a good idea to enter a guilty plea to driving under the influence without an attorney reviewing your case.
+It is not a good idea to enter a guilty plea to Driving Under the Influence without an experienced DUI attorney reviewing your case.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Cherokee DUI defense lawyer is better able to handle than someone representing him or herself.
-Here are some reasons why you may consider hiring our Cherokee DUI attorneys rather than representing yourself:
+All three judges in Cherokee State Court strongly encourage folks charged with DUI to get an experienced DUI attorney in Cherokee County to defend their DUI.
+Here are some reasons why you may consider hiring our Cherokee DUI lawyers rather than representing yourself:

-• You can jeopardize your driving privileges if you go to court and enter a guilty plea to your Cherokee DUI.
+• You can jeopardize your driving privileges if you go to court and enter a guilty plea to your Cherokee DUI, especially if you have DUI Child Endangerment charges in addition to your DUI charge.
 If you have been arrested by a Cherokee County DUI Task Force officer or any Georgia police officer, you should have been notified of an administrative license suspension action.
 Enter a guilty plea without adequately addressing the license suspension action.
 You will not be able to get a limited permit (if you are eligible to get one at all) until the suspension action is conducted correctly.

 • If your license is suspended for refusing your Cherokee DUI officer’s request for a chemical test in a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
-Properly coordinating and handling the Cherokee DUI criminal case along with the license suspension action can improve your chances of being able to drive.
+Properly coordinating and handling the Cherokee DUI criminal case along with the license suspension action can improve your chances of being able to drive and avoid a DUI conviction.

-• Other charges besides your Cherokee DUI may be more severe and carry more punishment than the DUI charge itself.
+• Other charges besides your Cherokee DUI may be more severe and carry more punishment than the DUI charge itself, like Vehicular Homicide, Fleeing and Attempting to Elude, Hit and Run, or felony drug charges.

 • Sometimes, the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, an experienced Cherokee DUI defense attorney familiar with Cherokee County State Court or Superior Court can assess a plea offer to determine if it is worth taking or rejecting and decide to take your case to trial.